programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 As a reminder, we can think of the process of creating a deep learning model as a pipeline of related steps.
 In this lesson we will move through this pipeline step by step:

 {% include figure.html filename="deep-learning-pipeline-simple.png" caption="A high-level illustration of a supervised machine learning pipeline" %}

-## Lesson aims

-This lesson seeks to build on the concepts introduced in part 1 of this series.
-This lesson aims to go deeper into the topic, in particular:

-- Outlining the importance of understanding the data being used to train a model and some possible ways to assess this.
-- Developing an understanding of how different metrics tell you different stories about how well your model is performing.
-- Introduce data augmentation as one tool for reducing the amount of training data you need for training a machine learning model.
-- Exploring how we can identify where a model is performing poorly.

 ## The Data